 For example, if a client wants to eliminate her anxiety (a hallmark of BPD) using hypnosis, then she and the hypnotherapist would work to eliminate those triggers and the client would no longer experience anxiety in unwanted ways.
-Previously, she might have suffered from sleep disorders, nightmares, overeating, stuttering, drug or alcohol abuse (as self-medication), overreactions, defensiveness, control issues or any one of dozens of symptoms that describe anxiety-related behaviors.
+Previously, she might have suffered from sleep disorders, nightmares, overeating, stuttering, drug, or alcohol abuse, overreactions, defensiveness, control issues or any one of dozens of symptoms that describe anxiety-related behaviors.

-Other hallmark symptoms of borderline personality disorder such as deliberate self-harm could be addressed in a similar fashion; by confronting earlier scenes of abuse that caused the client to feel angry, shameful and disempowered.
+Other hallmark symptoms of borderline personality disorder such as self-harming behaviors, could be addressed in a similar fashion by confronting early abuse that caused the client to feel angry, shameful, and disempowered.
 The shame experienced by BPD clients can often be directly related to their self-harming behaviors.

-As 5-PATH hypnotherapists, we help people to release erroneous beliefs, which redirects self-sabotaging behaviors and allows greater use of the client’s resources, energy and motivation, directed in a more positive trajectory.
+As hypnotherapists, we help people to release erroneous beliefs, which rewires self-sabotaging behaviors and redirects the client’s resources, energy, and motivation in a more positive trajectory.

-Working with this level of trauma may require more than just a hypnotherapist.
-It may be advisable for the hypnotherapist to work with a team such as a psychiatrist and/or mental health professional.
-Instead of spending years in therapy however, the client may indeed be able to feel relieved and stabilized after a short course of hypnotherapy.
+While working with this level of trauma, it may be advisable for the hypnotherapist to work with a team such as a psychiatrist and/or mental health professional.
+Instead of spending years in therapy however, the client may be able to feel relieved and more stable after hypnotherapy.

-Ultimately, clients will come to understand how these environmental conditions impacted them and realize that they are still lovable, worthy human beings.
-These qualities cannot be taken away by people or conditions, but certainly can be buried under a mountain of shame, guilt, rage, fear and other emotions so that the client feels disconnected from her essential goodness.
+Clients begin to realize how their difficult childhood experiences impacted them and that they are still lovable, worthy human beings.
+These qualities cannot be taken away but can be buried under a mountain of shame, guilt, rage, fear, and other emotions so that the client feels disconnected from her essential goodness.

-A BPD client’s anger or rage, which often occurs in response to apparently “small” issues, may be totally justified in her mind.
+A client’s anger or rage, which often occurs in response to apparently “small” issues, may be totally justified in her mind.
 This expression of anger is often triggered from an early episode of abuse.
-The triggering occurs because of a concept called “resonance”.
-Resonance means that something unresolved from the past is being triggered by something in the present because the mind/body identifies the current situation as a perceived threat – having a similar vibration to the earlier event.
-These overreactions occur for many people, not just BPD.
+These triggers display themselves as symptoms of over reactivity, focus on drama, codependency, or defensiveness.

-When we attempt to make changes at the Conscious Mind level, this requires willpower and even though willpower is an excellent mechanism, it’s better used for short-term efforts.
-Over time, willpower, a function of our Conscious Mind, resides, leaving us drained.
+When we attempt to make changes at the conscious mind level, this requires willpower and even though willpower is an excellent mechanism, it’s better used for short-term efforts.
+Over time, using willpower alone, can leave us drained and exhausted.

-Our Subconscious Mind, which is unlimited and captures every single thought and event in our life experience, is a much better strategy.
-The Subconscious Mind is like working with a fleet of forklifts on steroids moving warehouse items as opposed to moving those items individually, by hand.
+Our subconscious mind, which is unlimited and captures every single thought and event in our life experience, is a much better strategy.
+The subconscious mind is like working with a fleet of forklifts in a warehouse as opposed to moving items by hand.

-Another hallmark of BPD or trauma-related responses are memory blanks and out-of-body responses, which are the body’s way of protecting itself from the realities of abuse.
+Another hallmark of BPD is dissociation or fragmentation – which is the body’s way of protecting itself from the realities of abuse.
 It’s a means of escape through self-protection.
 Our mind is always working at all levels to protect us from perceived threats.